paraspell/docs/docs/api/xcmP.md

   - `from` (Inside JSON body): (required): Represents the Parachain on which the asset will be claimed.
   - `address` (Inside JSON body): (required): Specifies the address of the recipient.
   - `fungible` (Inside JSON body): (required): Represents the asset being claimed.
-It should be a multilocation.
+It should be a location.

   </details>